-Producers
+Producers:

-- The organisms which carryout photosynthesis constitutes the producers of an ecosystem. - Eg. Plants algae and bacteria. - The producers depend on the abiotic factors of the ecosystem for producing energy. - They are provided with chlorophyll. - Chlorophyll is used in the synthesis of energy rich compounds with the utilization of abiotic factors like light, CO2, water and minerals - A portion of the energy synthesized, is used by the producers for their growth and survival and the remaining energy is stored for future use.
+The producers depend on the abiotic factors of the ecosystem for producing energy.

+• They are provided with chlorophyll.

+- Chlorophyll is used in the synthesis of energy rich compounds with the utilization of abiotic factors like light, CO2, water and minerals - A portion of the energy synthesized, is used by the producers for their growth and survival and the remaining energy is stored for future use.